albirrkarim/react-speech-highlight-demo/API.md

 - `clear`

   if `true` overide previous played TTS with some new TTS that user want, if `false` user want to execute play new TTS but there's still exist played TTS. so it will just entering queue behind it

+- `preferAudio`

+  Some API to pass audio url like this `example.com/some_file.mp3` as preferred audio.

+  So the package will use this audio instead of the built in web speech synthesis.

+- `fallbackAudio`

+  Some API to pass audio url like this`example.com/some_file.mp3` as fallback audio.

+  When the built in web speech synthesis error or user doesn't have any voice. the fallback audio file will be used.

 </details>